mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 >>> try:
 ...     grader(None, student_input) # grade the input like edX would
 ... except StudentFacingError as error:
-...     str(error) # students see this error message
+...     print(error) # students see this error message
-"Unable to parse vector/matrix.
-If you're trying to enter a matrix, this is most likely caused by an unequal number of elements in each row."
+Unable to parse vector/matrix.
+If you're trying to enter a matrix, this is most likely caused by an unequal number of elements in each row.

 ```